VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ---

-## Spell Source Characters
+## Spell Mule Characters

-A spell source is a normal Roll20 character sheet whose name begins with:
+A spell mule is a normal Roll20 character sheet whose name begins with:

 ```text
 SBM_